SaltwaterC/envelope-encryption-tools/README.md

 Wraps aes-256-gcm cipher in a duplex Stream.
 It appears that `crypto.createCipheriv` is a factory which returns a Stream object when in fact, it isn't.
 Some ciphers, notably aes-256-gcm (DUH), don't create node.js duplex streams with `crypto.createCipheriv` which makes aes-256-gcm tad difficult to be used in a pipeline.
 Basically `crypto.createCipheriv` is wrapped as a `stream.Transform` child.

 This is different from the [aes-gcm-stream](https://github.com/MattSurabian/aes-gcm-stream) module though.
 While it robs few good ideas from where, notably the `stream.Transform` wrappers, it doesn't make any of the assumptions made there: the IV/nonce isn't prepended to the stream, the IV/nonce size isn't assumed to be 96 bits (i.e it accepts an arbitrary value, per GCM spec - provided that node.js supports it), the MAC appending to the stream is optional.
-It acts like an actual stream, rather than buffering the cipher stream in memory as the goal is to use this in a streaming pipeline with objects which are much larger than the available memory.
+It acts like an actual stream, rather than buffering the ciphertext in memory as the goal is to use this in a streaming pipeline with objects which are much larger than the available memory.
 In a pipeline with gzip compression before encryption it has been revealed that the memory consumption stays around 100 MB.
-The maximum object size is 64 GiB due to GCM's limitation.
+The maximum object size is ~64 GiB.

-This introduces the issue of storing the MAC separately for streams of unknown size or streams where the last 16 bytes can't be read via a range read, however, this is much better than having to buffer the whole cipher stream in memory.
+This introduces the issue of storing the MAC separately for streams of unknown size or streams where the last 16 bytes can't be read via a range read, however, this is much better than having to buffer the whole ciphertext stream in memory.
 For anything else, is better to enable `appendMac`.

 Amazon S3 supports range requests which is part of the HTTP spec.
-Their SDK's use this feature to read the appended MAC and the cipher stream without the MAC to be passed to the decryption routine.
+Their SDK's use this feature to read the appended MAC and the ciphertext stream without the MAC to be passed to the decryption routine.

 If the stream ends up in a file, then it is a matter of reading the MAC before decryption: